CivTopWolf/CME/Prospectus.rst

     - Spread between individual chest

 Spread
-    The difference between the bid price and ask price offered by an exchange chest.
+    The difference in price between the bid and ask offered by a single exchange chest.

 Prospectus Summary
 ********************************************************************************